Samsung Galaxy M33 5G

 The Samsung Galaxy M33 5G is an Android-based smartphone produced by Samsung.
-This phone was announced on 04th March 2022 with general availability from 08th April 2022.
-Galaxy M33 5G is powered by 5nm-based chipset consisting of 8 cores at up to 2.4GHz.
+This phone was announced on 4 March 2022 with general availability from 8 April 2022.
+Galaxy M33 5G is powered by 5 nm-based chipset consisting of 8 cores at up to 2.4 GHz.
 It also comes with RAM Plus, which is the Samsung marketing name for memory paging on Android, using up to 12 GB of device storage as virtual RAM.
-It also came equipped with 6.6-inch FHD+ display with 120Hz refresh rate.
+It also came equipped with 6.6-inch FHD+ display with 120 Hz refresh rate.
 The phone also brings Power Cool Tech and Voice Focus feature.